 This is why Indigenous people are asking people of Western culture to stop dismissing the Knowledge we bring to the table, and listen to it instead.
 Indigenous people can see what’s going on in ecosystems right now, and we can perceive the kinds of responses that can still, potentially salvage things.
 You can’t.
 You can learn with and from us, but you’ve got to let Indigenous people lead at this point.
 We have run out of time to stop and teach you first so that you can keep leading.

 And if you keep trying to lead anyway?
 Well, you know the answer to that yourself.
 How do you think the world’s environments got to the place they’re in now?

-Click here to go to the next page in this series, which takes you — finally — from the place you are now (You Are Here) to the place Where You Want To Be.
+Click here to go to the next page in this series, which takes you from the place you began (You Are Here) to the place Where You Want To Be.
 That’s a very short introduction to a Story you will find linked at the bottom of that page.